How to Test for Theme and Plugin Conflicts

 - Delete the conflicting plugin if you don't really need it;

-- Temporarily disable the plugin that conflicts with MailPoet, if it's affecting only one functionality, so you can re-enable it after doing the changes you need.
+- Temporarily disable the plugin that conflicts with MailPoet, if it's affecting only one functionality, so you can re-enable it after making the changes you need.

 - Contact the author of the plugin or theme and let them know about the conflict.